mmore500/evolvability-blog/post/indirect-encoding.md

 In an expanded indirect encoding, a one-to-one relationship exists between information in the genotype and in the phenotype, but the encoding lacks independent control of each phenotypic characteristic by a single genotypic entry.
 That is, altering one piece of genetic information can affect multiple phenotypic characteristics.
 In a generative indirect encoding, the one-to-one relationship between phenotypic characteristics and genetic information is relaxed.
-Such an indirect encoding is deemed generative because, typically, a large number of phenotypic characteristics are generated from a smaller amount of genetic information via a developmental process @Downing2015IntelligenceSystems [p 175].
+Such an indirect encoding is deemed generative because, typically, a large number of phenotypic characteristics are generated from a smaller amount of genetic information via a developmental process [[Downing, 2015, p 175]](#Downing2015IntelligenceSystems).

 Relation to Evolvability
 ------------------------

 Generative indirect encodings are generally biased towards phenotypic regularity (Section \[sec:regularity\]) because phenotypic information is generated from a smaller amount of genetic information.
-Developmental processes may allow for genetic information to be reused to describe different characteristics of the phenotype in a systematic manner @Clune2011OnRegularity.
+Developmental processes may allow for genetic information to be reused to describe different characteristics of the phenotype in a systematic manner [[Clune et al., 2011]](#Clune2011OnRegularity).
 Thus, phenotypic patterns — e.g.
 regularity — tend to be observed.
-Experiments by @Cheney2013UnshacklingEncoding with soft bodied robots illustrate this point elegantly.
+Experiments by [[Cheney et al., 2013]](#Cheney2013UnshacklingEncoding) with soft bodied robots illustrate this point elegantly.
 Virtual soft-bodied robots evolved for locomotion using an indirect encoding based on Compositional Pattern Producing Networks display greater regularity than their directly encoded peers, manifesting in the robots as large contiguous patches of identical tissue type.
-Figure , which compares representative direct encoded and indirect encoded champions, illustrates the impact of indirect encodings on regularity.
+Figure `direct_irregular_vs_indirect_regular`, which compares representative direct encoded and indirect encoded champions, illustrates the impact of indirect encodings on regularity.

 Example
 -------